U.S., Iran to hold nuclear talks in Geneva on Thursday

-WASHINGTON Senior U.S. and Iranian officials will hold nuclear talks in Geneva on Thursday, the U.S. State Department said, as the two sides seek to break a logjam over Tehran's atomic program.
+WASHINGTON Senior U.S. and Iranian officials will hold nuclear talks in Geneva on Thursday, the U.S. State Department said, as the two sides seek to break a logjam over Tehran's atomic programme.

 U.S. Deputy Secretary of State Bill Burns will lead the U.S. delegation, which will include Under Secretary of State Wendy Sherman and Jake Sullivan, the national security adviser to Vice President Joe Biden, the State Department said in a statement.

-The United States and some of its allies suspect Iran is using its civilian nuclear program as a cover to develop atomic weapons.
-Iran denies this, saying that its program is solely for peaceful purposes.
+The United States and some of its allies suspect Iran is using its civilian nuclear programme as a cover to develop atomic weapons.
+Iran denies this, saying that its programme is solely for peaceful purposes.

 Six major powers and Iran failed to meet a July 20 deadline to negotiate a comprehensive agreement under which Iran would curb its nuclear activities in exchange for the easing of economic sanctions that have crippled its economy.